Pediatric Dentistry Treatment

 This is a stainless steel crown with a tooth-colored coating on the front.
-This option is ideal for restoring baby teeth in the front where parents are concerned with cosmetic appearance of their child.
-Hard foods must be avoided since the tooth colored coating can chip off.
+This option is ideal for restoring baby teeth in the front where parents are concerned with the cosmetic appearance of their child.
+Hard foods must be avoided since the tooth-colored coating can chip off.

-This type of crown is created using a clear shell that is filled with tooth colored filling material and fitted over the tooth.
-A light is applied to cure the material, then the outer clear shell is removed, leaving the tooth colored material.
+This type of crown is created using a clear shell that is filled with the tooth-colored filling material and fitted over the tooth.
+A light is applied to cure the material, then the outer clear shell is removed, leaving the tooth-colored material.
 Although this restoration is the most cosmetically pleasing option, it is also the most fragile.
 Strip crowns are only feasible if there is enough natural tooth structure left once all decay has been removed and prepped for crown placement.

-This restoration is a white plastic shell that is filled with tooth colored filling material and fitted over the tooth.
+This restoration is a white plastic shell that is filled with the tooth-colored filling material and fitted over the tooth.
 A curing light is then applied to the restoration.
 Unlike a strip crown, this shell is left in place.

 - The tooth is too damaged or decayed to be restored

-- The tooth fails to loosen and fall out on its own and blocks the adult tooth from emerging
+- The tooth fails to loosen and falls out on its own and blocks the adult tooth from emerging

 - Teeth need to be removed due to crowding or for orthodontic purposes